-Historically the Business Plan has forecast the repayment of borrowing over a 30 year period, however the model has recently been updated to extend projections over 60 years which will enable further investment opportunities to be explored, such as additional new build schemes and the consideration of renewing rather than upgrading some existing housing stock.
+Historically the Business Plan has been developed with the aim of showing that the repayment of borrowing could be within a 30 year period.
+The model has recently been updated to enable the impact of increased borrowing to be modelled, which could extend the repayment period up to 60 years.
+This change will enable further investment opportunities to be explored, such as additional new build schemes and the consideration of renewing rather than upgrading some existing housing stock.